 Finalists will be announced publicly and informed in writing on October 18.
 Though a composition may be performed by any number of musicians in a group, no more than two people per composition will be invited to Burlington for the October 29 masterclass and October 30 concert.

 For finalists who are not located in driving distance from Burlington, VSO will provide housing in Burlington for the nights of October 29 and 30; minors must be accompanied by an adult.

 Masterclass and Concert

-The masterclass in music composition will take place on October 29, 2021 from 3:00 p.m. to 6:00 p.m. at the Contois Auditorium in Burlington with composer Suad Bushnaq and accompanist Randal Pierce.
-The masterclass will be open to the public and may be recorded.
+The masterclass in music composition will take place on October 29, 2021 from 3:00 p.m. to 6:00 p.m. at Contois Auditorium in Burlington with composer Suad Bushnaq and accompanist Randal Pierce.
+The masterclass will be open to the public and may be recorded; no advance registrations are required.
 The first-place winning composition and runners up will be announced at this event.
-All finalists (and their accompanying adults, if any) will be provided with tickets to the VSO concert at the Flynn on October 30 at 7:30 p.m.
+All young musician finalists (and their accompanying adults, if any) will be provided with tickets to the VSO concert at the Flynn on October 30 at 7:30 p.m.